Afwan-Rezal/sds-booking-system/INSTRUCTION.md

 ## Instructions

-To get started on the system (by using the zip file found within the submission):
+To get started on using the system (by using the zip file found within the submission):

 ### 1.0 `.env` file modification